aafthxb/LabRecord/README.md

 > [!TIP]
 > If you've never used GitHub before, don't worry.
 This project is designed so that you can manage everything directly from the GitHub website.

-### Step 1 — Fork this Repository
+### Step 1 — Create Your Copy

-Click the **Fork** button in the top-right corner of this page.
-This creates your own copy of the project.
+If you're starting a new Programming Lab Record, click **Use this template** at the top of this repository.

+This creates a brand-new repository in your GitHub account with all of LabRecord's files, ready for you to customize.

+> [!NOTE]
+> If you prefer, you can also **Fork** this repository.
+Using the template is recommended because it creates an independent repository without a fork relationship.

 ### Step 2 — Deploy with Vercel
 1. Sign in to Vercel with GitHub.